SergeJohanns/T-BIT/DesignDoc.md

 ### Bot
 The main Bot script builds the connection with the API, manages the command handler and includes some universal bot commands.

+### Bot logger
+The bot logger serves as the interface between the bot class and it's personal logs, as well as fetching the personality cores.

 ### Personality core
 A personality core is a .json file that includes information for a unique bot.
 This means information such as the API key, name and description.
 A bot only has one personality core.